Nicki Clyne: Activities since the conviction of Keith Raniere

 Following Raniere's conviction, Clyne and other NXIVM members launched an activist group We Are As You and accompanying website WeAreTheForgottenOnes.org.
 The members of the organization danced outside of Metropolitan Detention Center, Brooklyn, where Raniere was detained.
 The group faced backlash from former NXIVM members for using the #BlackLivesMatter hashtag on its social media posts and questioning why it only targeted the prison where Raniere is located, and how it could serve as a possible attempt to recruit new members.

 In August 2020, the government filed exhibits ahead of Raniere's sentencing indicating that he sent messages to Clyne through the Federal Bureau of Prisons-monitored TRULINCS email system, the contents of which include messages condemning government witnesses for having "broken vows," and calling them "apostate sorority sisters."

 In September 2020, one month before Raniere was sentenced to 120 years in prison, Clyne spoke out in his defense in an interview with CBS News This Morning.
 Footage of Clyne was used in season one of the HBO documentary series The Vow.
 In the show's second season, she is interviewed on camera, continuing to defend Raniere despite others, particularly Sarah Edmondson, expressing regret for having enticed her into NXIVM.

 Clyne has a verified Twitter account.
 Since Raniere's conviction, she has used it to advocate on his behalf; the Times Union has documented that this included an alleged threat to publicly identify Raniere's sex trafficking victims who were granted anonymity by court order.
 In April 2022, Clyne used her account to share a copy of a motion related to Keith Raniere's appeal, which claims that the FBI framed Keith Raniere.

 Clyne appears on a number of social media outlets expressing support for causes célèbres of conservatism in the United States in addition to stating Raniere's innocence.
 She has appeared on video in conversation with Scott Adams, Destiny, and James A. Lindsay.
 Clyne's comments in support of Kyle Rittenhouse were shared by Rep. Claudia Tenney (R-NY).

 Through a filing by the U.S. Attorney, the Bureau maintains that, "[Raniere] circumvented mail monitoring by communicating with Ms. Clyne through another inmate and using her to communicate with Clare Bronfman, a NXIVM associate and co-defendant of Plaintiff who is serving time in federal prison."

 Civil lawsuit

 Clyne, Mack, and other NXIVM associates were named as defendants in a civil lawsuit filed in federal court by 80 former NXIVM members in January 2020.
 The lawsuit accuses the NXIVM organization of being a pyramid scheme, exploiting its recruits, conducting illegal human experiments, and making it "physically and psychologically difficult, and in some cases impossible, to leave the coercive community."
-Clyne is defending herself pro se, and in a statement says, "I do not have any assets that would grant any relief or compensation for the Plaintiffs' alleged hardships...
+Clyne defended herself pro se, and in a statement says, "I do not have any assets that would grant any relief or compensation for the Plaintiffs' alleged hardships...
 I have a 2011 Subaru to my name."
 In 2023, the plaintiffs dismissed the claims against Clyne, without prejudice.